matthewhu8/SocraticMonoRepo/README.md

-# SocraticMonoRepo
+# Codebase for the entire Socratic application

-Codebase for the socratic web app
+Knowing what you have to know